Koromix/rygel/src/attic/README.md

 Empress uses the compression algorithms implemented in libcc to provide simple **single-file compression and decompression**, and so far supports Zlib, Gzip, Brotli and LZ4.

 Its main purpose is to test compression and decompression implementations against official tools.

-# Snaplite

-Snaplite is a support tool to explore and restore SQLite snapshots stream, which is an extension I've made to SQLite WAL, and is used (among others) in goupile.